 Florida blocks heat protections for workers right before summer

-Florida Governor Ron DeStantis has signed a law that prevents cities or counties from creating protections for workers who labor in the state's often extreme and dangerous heat.
+Florida Governor Ron DeSantis has signed a law that prevents cities or counties from creating protections for workers who labor in the state's often extreme and dangerous heat.

 Twomillionpeople in Florida, from construction to agriculture, work outside in often humid, blazing heat.